 There are no prerequisites for this study.

-Known allergy to any of the pharmacological stress agents is an obvious contraindication.
+Known allergy to any of the pharmacological stress agents (dipyridamole (Persantin), adenosine or dobutamine).
+More specific contraindications for dipyridamole and adenosine include:

-Caution is exercised when using dobutamine in patients with suspected tendency to ventricular tachyarrythmias and in patients with atrial tachyarrythmias (particularly if not on anticoagulation).
+Caution is exercised when using dobutamine in patients with suspected tendency to ventricular tachyarrhythmias and in patients with atrial tachyarrhythmias (particularly if not on anticoagulation).

-There are no relative contraindications for the NM Cardiac Stress Test.
-Even in claustrophobic and obese patients, whose weight exceeds the limits of the imaging bed, can be scanned with patient sitting up and 2 dimensional (planar instead of tomographic) images acquired.
+Claustrophobic and obese patients, whose weight exceeds the limits of the imaging bed, can be scanned with the patient sitting up and two-dimensional (planar instead of tomographic) images acquired.

 The likelihood of an adverse reaction to the radiopharmaceutical is very remote, in the order of 1 in 10,000.
 The likelihood of a serious allergic event is even less likely.
 The adverse effects of the pharmacological stress agents are outlined above.

-The alternatives to NM cardiac stress tests are:
+The alternatives to NM cardiac stress tests in the assessment of myocardial perfusion are:

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.